christine-gk416/horror-house-reviews/README.md

 #### Add/Edit/Delete Featured Reviews

 - Uses same features as individual reviews, but can only be accessed by superusers from their profile.

+### Future Features

++ More secure method to verify superusers than a Jinja check/Python if statement.

++ Allow users to add comments that can be moderated by superuser.

++ Allow users to add featured reviews that must be approved by superuser, using a toggle switch on the Add Review form.

++ Set category chips on each individual/feature reviewed page to link to a category page so users can check out similar books.

+## Technologies Used

+### Languages

++ HTML5, CSS3, JavaScript, Python

+### Planning site

++ [Balsamiq](https://balsamiq.com/) was used to create Wireframes.
++ [QuickDBD](https://www.quickdatabasediagrams.com/) was used to model database structure.
++ [Trello](https://trello.com/) was used to plan user stories and scope out features.
++ [Gimp](https://www.gimp.org/) was used to edit image dimensions and crop images.
++ [TinyJPG](https://tinypng.com/) used to minify image file sizes.

+### Libraries

++ [Materialize CSS and JavaScript](https://materializecss.com/getting-started.html) is used for the frontend framework to build the site's base template.
+Materialize JS and CSS tools were applied to speed up development.
+Most icons on the site are Materialize icons.
+I used the [Parallax template](https://materializecss.com/templates/parallax-template/preview.html)

++ [FontAwesome 5.15.4](https://fontawesome.com/) is used for social links and the rating stars.

++ [Google Fonts](https://fonts.google.com/) is used for most fonts on the site.

++ [Splide](https://splidejs.com/) CSS and JavaScript CDNs are used to easily add a custom slider.

++ [jQuery](https://jquery.com/) to easily manipulate the DOM and update Materialize tools that require initialization.

++ [Regex](https://docs.python.org/3/howto/regex.html) is used with Python to set required form field conditions.

++ [Werkzeug](https://werkzeug.palletsprojects.com/en/2.0.x/#) is used to securely store passwords, salt the passwords in MongoDB, and authenticate users.

++ [PyMongo](https://pymongo.readthedocs.io/en/stable/) is used to connect/communicated between Python and MongoDB.

++ [Flask](https://flask.palletsprojects.com/en/2.0.x/) is used to reduce development time when building a site with Python by constructing and rending pages.

++ [Jinja](https://jinja.palletsprojects.com/en/3.0.x/) template language is used with Flask to create custom templates and easily pull content from MongoDB using Python.

+### JavaScript tools

++ [EmailJS](https://www.emailjs.com/) is used to accept contact form enquires.

++ [Sweet](https://sweetalert.js.org/) Alert is used notify the user that the form has been submitted or that there's a submission error.

+### Deployment

++ [Git](https://git-scm.com/) is used to track changes made to the repository and for version control.
++ [GitHub](https://github.com/) is used to store the project and to share the project.
++ [GitPod](https://www.gitpod.io/) is used with the CI base template as an IDE to develop, commit, and push files to GitHub.
++ [MongoDB](https://www.mongodb.com/) is the noSQL database used to store, manipulate, and retrieve data.
++ [Heroku](https://www.heroku.com/) is used to connect with my GitHub repository, manage the project, and deploy the live application.